gmarm/AlamofireURLRequestConfigurable/README.md

 }
 ```

 It's not really easy to understand what's going on here with a quick look, is it?
-That's because the URL request's configuration is not in a one centralized place, but separated throughout the implementation.
+That's because the URL request's configuration is not in a one centralized place, but scattered throughout the implementation.
 This is what the same example looks like when written using `URLRequestConfigurable`:

 ```swift
 enum Router: URLRequestConfigurable {